Speed up WordPress with these plugins and tips

 WordPress is a great Content Management System (CMS), there’s no doubt about that.
-We use it here at BestTechie and roughly 30 percent of the web uses it to power their sites as well.
+We use it here at BestTechie (have been since 2006) and roughly 35 percent of the web uses it to power their sites as well.
+In 2020, that equates to 455,000,000 websites.
 That being said, while WordPress is an amazing CMS, it isn’t the fastest.
 In fact, right out of the box, WordPress sites load much slower than non-WordPress sites.
-This has been widely documented and is a reason why a recent partnership between Google and Automattic (the company behind WordPress) makes so much sense.
-Google will be building out a dedicated team within the company to help advance WordPress by working towards improving performance and bringing the platform’s ecosystem up to current web experience standards more quickly via technologies such as Progressive Web Apps (or PWA).
+This has been widely documented and is a reason why the partnership made in 2018 between Google and Automattic (the company behind WordPress) makes so much sense.
+Google has been building a dedicated team within the company to help advance WordPress by working towards improving performance and bringing the platform’s ecosystem up to current web experience standards more quickly via technologies such as Progressive Web Apps (or PWA).

 Plugins to speed up WordPress